lsyncd/lsyncd/index.md

 Fine-grained customization can be achieved through the config file.
 Custom action configs can even be written from scratch in cascading layers ranging from shell scripts to code written in the [Lua language](http://www.lua.org/).
 This way simple, powerful and flexible configurations can be acheived.

+Lsyncd 2.2.1 requires rsync >= 3.1 on all source and target machines.

 License: [GPLv2](http://www.fsf.org/licensing/licenses/info/GPLv2.html) or any later GPL version.

 When to use